 3. Become a coral nurturer for a day with Passions of Paradise

 Experienced divers can now join conservationists assessing reef health on the Great Barrier Reef with a new tour launched in Cairns by Passions of Paradise.
-The eco-certified family business has stepped up its reef nurturing and monitoring programs during the COVID-19 pandemic while passengers numbers were low, and are now inviting divers to join them.
+The eco-certified family business has stepped up its reef nurturing and monitoring programs during the COVID-19 pandemic while passenger numbers were low, and are now inviting divers to join them.

 The Passions of Paradise Master Reef Guide will take small groups of up to eight people on the citizen science program each Friday.
 The activity is available only to experienced divers and involves surveying reef locations to monitor the health of corals and marine life.
 Participants will complete Eye on the Reef sightings network submissions and Rapid Monitoring Reports for the Great Barrier Reef Marine Park Authority.
 Divers will also monitor the coral planting undertaken through the Coral Nurture Program which is being supervised by the University of Technology Sydney.

-The experience is part of a full day tour to two outer Great Barrier Reef locations on board the luxury sailing catamaran Passions III and includes two dives.
+The experience is part of a full-day tour to two outer Great Barrier Reef locations onboard the luxury sailing catamaran Passions III and includes two dives.
 The Reef Tour and Eco Experience is $399.
 Ask us about Passions of Paradise dive/stay packages in Cairns.